Dinosaur Valley State Park

 - Read our swimming safety tips before you swim.

-- Get the free Dinosaur Valley State Park/Glen Rose smartphone app from your app store.
-You can also access the app’s tour information online:
+- Get the free Dinosaur Valley State Park/Glen Rose smartphone app for your Android device or for your Apple device.

 Observe dinosaur tracks, stars, wildlife and more at a ranger program.
 Or learn a new skill at one of our workshops; we teach archery, fishing and geocaching.